-creating new entities or introducing new enum preferences (both done
+default_val Flag indicating if this should be used as a default value when creating new entities or introducing new enum preferences (both done via triggers).

-'''

-via triggers).
 (Note: For this to work, value must also be set.)

-'''

 Relevant triggers:

-'''

 enum_update

-Propagates changes of voip_preferences_enum.value to
+Propagates changes of voip_preferences_enum.value to voip[usr|dom|peer]preferences.value

-voip[usr|dom|peer]preferences.value
+enum_set_default

-enum_set_default Will create entries for default values when adding a new enum preference.
+Will create entries for default values when adding a new enum preference.
 The default value is the tuple from voip_preferences_enum WHERE default_val=1 AND value NOT NULL.

-trigger voip_dom_crepl_trig

-trigger voip_phost_crepl_trig

-trigger voip_sub_crepl_trig

-These three triggers will set possible default values (same condition

-as for enum_set_default) when creating new subscribers/domains/peers.

 '''

+These three triggers will set possible default values (same condition as for enum_set_default) when creating new subscribers/domains/peers.

-Find a usage example in a section in db-schema/db scripts/diff/9086.up.
+Find a usage example in a section in db-schema/db_scripts/diff/9086.up.